rjagrit/Logic-App-Dev-Microsoft-Azure-/Logic App-5/README.md

-# Logic App: Greeting Array
+# Logic App-5: Use of For Each

-This **Logic App** receives an array of names via an HTTP POST request, appends `"Hello "` to each name, and returns the greetings array.
+What it does: This **Logic App** receives an array of names via an HTTP POST request, appends `"Hello "` to each name, and returns the greetings array.

----

 ## 🚀 Features